California! Home to Hollywood, world-famous beaches, and fortune cookies.

 If not, here are 30 awesome facts about the sunniest state in the U.S. that will have you packing your bags!

-California became an official state of The United States in 1850.
+California became the 31st state to join The United States of America on September 9, 1850.

 The name California comes from a mythical island paradise written about in an early 16th-century Spanish novel.